fdsCG/playground-gx5KoCBa/markdowns/welcome.md

 ## Explanation

-Correlation values lies between -1 and 1 , where 1 is very strong and linear relation , -1 is inverse linear relation and 0 indicates no relation.
+Correlation values lies between -1 and 1 , where 1 is very strong and linear relation , -1 is inverse linear relation and 0 indicates no relation.Based on the correlation data output from the training and testing data, we can find the accuracy of the algorithm for this scenario.

+The other calculations are based on the formula.

+continuation of this will be in part 2.